Skip to content

 #Is it worth paying more for Samsung over TCL?

-It depends on your priorities.
-Samsung is worth the extra cost if you need top-tier upscaling for older content, Samsung smart home integration, or the lowest possible gaming input lag.
 The QN70F’s Neural Quantum Processor does a noticeably better job with 1080p cable broadcasts and older Blu-rays.
-If you mainly stream 4K content from apps like Netflix and Disney+, TCL gives you nearly identical picture quality for significantly less money.
+If you mainly stream 4K content from Netflix or Disney+, TCL gives you nearly identical picture quality for less money.
 The $250 you save on a QM6K covers a solid mid-range soundbar.

 #Which is better for gaming, TCL or Samsung?